composablesys/collabs/collabs/docs/types.md

 # Collaborative Data Structures

-This page gives an overview of the library's built-in collaborative data structures.
-More detailed info about each type can be found in the [API docs](./typedoc).
+This page gives an overview of the library's built-in collaborative data structures (`Collab`s, for short).
+More detailed info about each data structure can be found in the [API docs](./typedoc).

 ## Quick Reference